42AGV/ft_transcendence/README.md

 http://localhost/api/v1/auth/login
 ```

-Open the `.env` file with your favorite text editor and replace the ID and SECRET with the ones from the OAuth application you create in the previous step
+Open the `.env.development` file with your favorite text editor and replace the ID and SECRET with the ones from the OAuth application you create in the previous step

 ```
 FORTYTWO_APP_ID=42-intra-app-id